 Read More: Best Rom-Coms on Netflix

 One of the most defining Spanish movies of the decade, ‘Palm Trees in The Snow’ is set to begin in the early 2000s when a young woman named Clarence finds the journals and photographs belonging to her family’s past during the colonial era in Equatorial Guinea.
-Apparently, her uncle Kilian had moved from Spain to Equatorial Guinea in the ’60s as a colonist and joins his brother’s cocoa plantation in the enslaved country, wherein he despises his brother’s inferior treatment of the labourers.
+Apparently, her uncle Kilian had moved from Spain to Equatorial Guinea in the ’60s as a colonist and joins his brother’s cocoa plantation in the enslaved country, wherein he despises his brother’s inferior treatment of the laborers.
 Kilian falls in love with Bisila, an African woman who works in a local hospital.
-Given the fact that Bisila was already married and that she belongs to a community that is considered inferior, the eternal love affair of Kilian and Bisila soars amid a major anti-colonial revolution in the country and growing resentment against Spaniards.
-The tumultuous love story, the colonial brutality and the complexities arising thereof is worthwhile and hasn’t been told so far.
+The tumultuous love story, the colonial brutality and the complexities arising thereof are worthwhile and haven’t been told so far.

 Read More: Best Football Movies on Netflix